ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - the VM that your app is running on
     - on a basic app service plan, you can have up to 3 VMs for scaling, but you have to manually select to add/remove a machine
     - on standard tier or higher, VM creation/deallocation (scale out, scale in) is triggered automatically based on rules you create
     - called "custom autoscaling"
     - you create rules on the app service plan resource
     - you can base your rules not only on the service plan metrics but also metrics that come from other types of resources
         - storage queue
         - service buss queue
         - etc.
     - metrics you can create rules based on
         - CPU %
         - data in/out
         - HTTP queue length
         - memory %
         - etc.
     - cool-down period: the time it takes for the new VM to be added/removed once an autoscaling rule threshold has been reached
+- connection strings
+    -

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes